Consensys/doc.goquorum/docs/deploy/install/ansible.md

 ---
+title: Ansible
 description: GoQuorum deployment Ansible
+sidebar_position: 2
 ---

 GoQuorum can be installed using Ansible on a linux VM or OSX machine.
-Additionally, you can use the same role in conjuction with other orchestration tooling like Terraform.
+Additionally, you can use the same role in conjunction with other orchestration tooling like Terraform.

 ## Ansible-Galaxy

-You can use an [Ansible Galaxy](https://galaxy.ansible.com/consensys/goquorum) role to install, configure, and run GoQuourum
+You can use an [Ansible Galaxy](https://galaxy.ansible.com/consensys/goquorum) role to install, configure, and run GoQuorum

 ### Install the role

 The first step is to include the role in the `requirements.yaml` file with any other roles that you use.
 For example the Prometheus exporter roles below publishes system metrics that can be scraped with Prometheus

 ```bash
 # requirements.yaml